 No. We cannot offer protected geographic territories because we are not a franchise model.
 We are a licensing model which gives our instructors a lot more flexibility in how they run and charge for their classes.

-Yes - you get your own instructor website if you decide to join our HHC Instructor Community (HHCIC).
+Yes - You get your own instructor website if you decide to join our HHC Instructor Community (HHCIC).
 You will have the member rights to use the instructor's manual, class lesson plans, marketing tools, business templates, logos, and more to help you with your journey.
-See Sample Website
+All HHC classes must be listed on the provided HHC website and will automatically collect student waivers including accident liability, model release and food allergy forms.
+You may use your own approved custom website to list HHC classes, but they must be then linked to your HHC

 Regulations can be different from county to county, state to state, and province to province.
 You are advised to contact your local business license office and/or county health department to see if teaching simple food preparation in your home or in a facility requires any special licenses or permits in your area before enrolling with HHC.